bobbyrne01/tab-data-firefox/README.md

 * How many tabs are currently open
 * How many tabs have been opened during this Firefox session
 * How many tabs have been opened since addon installed
+* Preference to toggle tab memory usage on/off
+* Memory usage displayed on panel UI (JSON or Plain)
+* Preference to include url on memory usage panel UI
 * Prepend, append or disable tab memory usage in title
-* Preference to toggle tab memory usage on/off
 * Preference to set interval between memory usage collection
 * Perform a garbage collection